top of page

 Burmese pumpkin curry (Shwe payon thee hin)

 Pumpkin is a lovely vegetable if it is treated right.
 It is loaded with nutrition and serves as a cheap and healthy alternative to vegetarian diets.
-Here is a lovely recipe with the vegetable.
+Here is a beautiful recipe with vegetables.

-The stew is mild with notes of tart, spice and of course the earthy pumpkin.
-You can use any variety of pumpkins from kabocha to the small yellow pumpkins but also squashes for this recipe. of course, the cooking times will change depending on the variety of vegetables you use.
-The curry is light and runny, but it packs favour, This is a summer dish for the hot days and the lightness of the curry helps it that way.
+The stew is mild, with notes of tartness, spice, and, of course, the earthy pumpkin.
+You can use any variety of pumpkins, from kabocha to the small yellow pumpkins, but also squashes for this recipe.
+Of course, the cooking times will change depending on the variety of vegetables you use.
+The curry is light and runny, but it packs a flavourful punch.
+This is a summer dish for hot days, and the lightness of the curry helps make it so.

 For more recipes from this wonderful cookbook, click here.